jyoti2716/Jyoti2716/README.md

 ## Hi there 👋

-# 👋 Hi there, I'm Shreya!
+# 👋 Hi there, I'm Jyoti!

-I'm a passionate and curious Computer Science student currently diving deep into **DSA (Data Structures & Algorithms)** and **Full-Stack Web Development**.
+I'm a passionate and curious E&ECE student currently diving deep into **DSA (Data Structures & Algorithms)** and **Full-Stack Web Development**.
 I enjoy building real-world projects, solving algorithmic problems, and learning new technologies step by step.

 ---

 ## 🚀 What I'm Currently Working On

-- 📚 Strengthening my DSA concepts (Currently learning **Heaps**)
+- 📚 Strengthening my DSA concepts.
 - 💻 Building personal projects using **Node.js, Express, MongoDB, and React**
 - 🌐 Developing a fully functional **Job Application Tracker**
 - 🧠 Practicing C++ and mastering common coding patterns for interviews